mercadolibre/css-style-guide/README.md

 	}
 	```

-	And properties that apparently make not sense:
+	And properties that apparently make no sense:

 	```css
 	.payment-methods {